RamyaPrabakar/BookWorm/README.md

 * Other users can like and comment on these book posts
 * User profile has statistics of the user's book reading experience (number of books completed, number of friends, etc..)
 * Detailed view of a book links to an amazon link to purchase that book
-* Users can search for book reviews by scanning the barcode of the book

 ### 2. Screen Archetypes